 Also within this unit is the Educational Debt Relief program, which advocates for law school loan repayment assistance programs (LRAPs), and provides expertise on managing student debt to law students, law schools and public interest lawyers.

 In addition, the unit runs the largest annual national legal Conference and Career Fair with more than 1,200 students and 120 employers attending.

 This is an ideal opportunity for a dynamic and creative leader with management experience, an understanding of how to organize effectively in the law school environment, a passion for transforming and improving legal education and diplomatically advocating for change, the vision to create programs that will inspire law students, the skills to build on our advocacy program for debt relief, and the storytelling and fundraising skills to identify funders for this effort.

 The Director is a member of the Equal Justice Works management team and oversees the unit’s four-person staff, works with other units within the organization, and creates and manages annual work plans and budgets.
 The Director reports to a Chief Operating Officer who in turn reports to the Executive Director.
 The Director interacts with law schools and works closely with the National Advisory Committee which consists of students and law school professions.

-For additional information regarding qualifications, responsibilities and how to apply, please visit Job Posting #11354 on Symplicity.
+For additional details such as qualifications and how to apply, please visit Symplicity.